divaprotocol/oracles/README.md

 2. `yarn hardhat test` to run tests (includes compilation of contracts)
 3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `test/DIVAOracleTellor.test.js`

+If you have `node` version 17 or higher installed, you may need to downgrade it to 16.13.0, for instance, to make it work.
+1. `node --version` to check the node version
+2. `nvm use 16.13.0` to downgrade the node version

+If you don't have `nvm` installed yet, check out their [repo](https://github.com/nvm-sh/nvm).

 # Intro
-Contingent pools created on DIVA expect one value input following expiration.
-This document is meant for data providers and describes how they can access the relevant data and interact with the protocol (e.g., to submit the final value).
+Contingent pools created on DIVA expect one value input following pool expiration.
+This document describes how data providers can access the relevant data and interact with the protocol.

 Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) for more details about oracles and the settlement process in DIVA.

 # DIVA queries
-Pool parameters are stored within the DIVA smart contract at the time of pool creation and can be queried from two sources:
+Pool parameters are stored within the DIVA smart contract at the time of pool creation and can be queried in two ways:
 1. DIVA smart contract via the `getPoolParameters` function
 1. DIVA subgraph